 T.I.
 Totally Turned On By Tiny While Performing: They’re Having The Best Sex After Her Shows

 It’s getting hot in here!
 T.I. can’t seem to keep his hands off of his wife, Tiny.
-We’ve got EXCLUSIVE details on why watching her preform turns him on.
+We’ve got EXCLUSIVE details on why watching her perform turns him on.

 T.I., 37 and Tameka “Tiny” Harris’ marriage is as steamy as ever.
 After going through a rough patch, it looks like this couple is doing much better.
 The new wave of intimacy is partially due to Tiny’s blossoming music career.
 “T.I. gets totally turned on by watching Tiny perform on stage.
 He loves the resurgence of her career and tries to catch her concerts when he can.
 T.I. thinks Tiny is super sexy when she sings and dances on stage, he loves the way she moves her hips.
 Since Xscape has been back touring, T.I. and Tiny have been having the best sex ever after her shows,” a source close to T.I. tells HollywoodLife.com EXCLUSIVELY.